Introduction

 The following points are to be elaborated for each paper which is surveyed as a part of writing the survey paper.

-– What are you going to tell about the paper under consideration?
+– What are you going to say about the paper under consideration?

 – Research direction of the paper

-– Methods, mathematical modeling and approach or algorithms used to solve the problem: eg. Fuzzy logic, Gaussian process, neural network etc.
+– Methods, mathematical modelling and approach or algorithms used to solve the problem: eg. Fuzzy logic, Gaussian process, neural network etc.

-– Whether the paper considers theoretical issues of the concept or solves any application using the concept?
+– Whether the paper consider theoretical issues of the concept or solves any application using the concept?

 – Is the paper considered the continuation of another work? is it an improvement on another work?